 For Indian expatriates in the UAE, obtaining personal legal solutions such as divorce may raise problems concerning jurisdiction, procedure, and recognition by law.
 Among the most common questions posed by Indian couples who reside in the UAE is: Can we obtain a divorce in India even if we were married in Dubai and are currently residing in the UAE?

 The short answer is yes, Indian expats are eligible to apply for mutual consent divorce in India, provided that certain legal procedures and documents are followed.
 This article is a clear and legally accurate description of how Indian citizens living in the UAE can apply for divorce in India while remaining compliant within both UAE and Indian law.
+You may consult family lawyers in Dubai for legal guidance.

 Divorce Laws in the UAE for Non-Muslim Indian Expats